The Student Group Adjudication Board (SGAB) is a hearing board made up of student representatives from the following boards and councils:

 SGAB's purpose is to adjudicate incidents related to student organizations that are recognized under one of the above governing boards/councils or student organizations and advised by Undergraduate Student Life or General Studies Student Life.

 The adjudication board is a peer-to-peer process that consists of trained students elected from the above boards and councils.
-The director for academic integrity is the adviser for SGAB and the assistant dean for Student and Family Support is the administrator.
+The director for academic integrity is the adviser for SGAB and the associate dean for Student and Family Support is the administrator.
 The executive director of Student Engagement serves as the appellate officer.

 Students elected to serve on SGAB are trained by Student Conduct and Community Standards (SCCS) and remain in their elected position for one academic year.